 Boswellia, also known as Indian frankincense, is an herbal extract taken from the Boswellia serrata tree.
 It may help reduce inflammation and benefit people with certain health conditions.

-Resin made from boswellia extract has been used for centuries in Asian and African folk medicine to treat chronic inflammatory illnesses, as well as a number of other health conditions.
-It is available as a resin, pill, or cream.
+Resin made from boswellia extract has been used for centuries in Asian and African folk medicine.
+It’s believed to treat chronic inflammatory illnesses as well as a number of other health conditions.
+Boswellia is available as a resin, pill, or cream.

-Studies show that boswellia may reduce inflammation and may be useful in treating:
+Studies show that boswellia may reduce inflammation and may be useful in treating the following conditions:

-Besides being an effective anti-inflammatory, boswellia can be an effective painkiller and may prevent the loss of cartilage.
+Because boswellia is an effective anti-inflammatory, it can be an effective painkiller and may prevent the loss of cartilage.
 Some studies have found that it may even be useful in treating certain cancers, such as leukemia and breast cancer.

-Boswellia may interact with and decrease the effects of anti-inflammatories like ibuprofen and other medications.
+Boswellia may interact with and decrease the effects of anti-inflammatory medications.
 Talk to your doctor before using boswellia products, especially if you’re taking other medications to treat inflammation.

-Some studies show that boswellic acid can prevent the formation of leukotrienes in the body.
-Leukotrienes have been identified as a cause of inflammation and may trigger asthma symptoms.
+Some research shows that boswellic acid can prevent the formation of leukotrienes in the body.
+Leukotrienes are molecules that have been identified as a cause of inflammation.
+They may trigger asthma symptoms.

 Four acids in boswellia resin contribute to the herb’s anti-inflammatory properties.
 These acids inhibit 5-lipoxygenase (5-LO), an enzyme that produces leukotriene.
 Acetyl-11-keto-β-boswellic acid (AKBA) is thought to be the most powerful of the four boswellic acids.
-However, some studies suggest other boswellic acids are responsible for the herb’s anti-inflammatory properties.
+However, other research suggests other boswellic acids are responsible for the herb’s anti-inflammatory properties.

 Boswellia products are generally rated on their concentration of boswellic acids.